itspancakeman/programming-pizzeria/README.md

 ctx.fillText('Round Crust', 270, 440, 200);`

 - My blockers with canvas API only continued, as I tried to, after learning nothing I guess, to render text on screen using the canvas API instead of just creating a new element on the page like a smart person.
 Big upcoming goal for this project is to clean up the mess left behind by my own canvas creations.

+## phase 2
+My big upcoming goals are to make this really solid start to a frame as smooth as possible before moving onto the larger project of adding more images to the game.
+I want to eventually draw all my own icons (about half done) and integrate them into the game.
+My plan is to have everything be able to layer together so each order shows a different pizza on screen as well.